 Whether you are sharing a short message, a quote, a picture, a link to an interesting article, a funny meme, a video, or asking a thought provoking question, you want to make sure it is posted as a conversation, a dialogue, that is going to empower, educate, entertain, or encourage your audience.
 When possible, add a call to action that helps achieve the overall goal of your post (yes, a goal per post!).

-Do it Consistently ~ This is the big secret of success is focus.
-You’ve heard me say this repeatedly:
+Do it Consistently ~ The big secret of success is no secret.
+The secret to success is focus.
+You’ve heard me say this repeatedly and I don’t mind sounding like a broken record:

 Again, I want you to know that there’s more to social media than getting likes and followers, and I want you to take rule #1 to heart (don’t compare yourself) because if we’re not careful, social media can greatly affect our self-worth.
-It can happen to anyone!
+It can happen to anyone, but you can’t afford to let it happen to you!

-As you listen with attention and post with intention, you will find your tribe and will understand that numbers can be deceiving, and relationships are priceless.
+As you listen with attention and post with intention, you will find your sisterhood and will understand that numbers can be deceiving, and relationships are priceless.

 What is your idea of success in social media?
-I’m sure many could use your feedback and I’d love to pass on your insight as I teach more workshops in the community.
+I’m sure many could use your feedback and I’d love to pass on your insight as I teach more workshops in mom communities all over the world.